saraasqalan/reading-notes/README.md

+page number | contant
+-1 | About me
+-1 | mind set
+-1 | image
+-1 | how to keep your mind well

 # Read Me
 ### my name is sara asqalan am 23 years old and this is my first attemp i hope it was good and here my githup link [Sara Asqalan](https://github.com/saraasqalan)
 ## Mindset